pnpm/pnpm/packages/pnpm/README.md

 ![](https://i.imgur.com/qlW1eEG.png)

-Fast, disk space efficient package manager:
+Fast, disk space-efficient package manager:

 * **Fast.** Up to 2x faster than the alternatives (see [benchmark](#benchmark)).
-* **Efficient.** Files inside `node_modules` are linked from a single content-addressable storage.
+* **Efficient.** Files inside `node_modules` are linked from single content-addressable storage.
 * **[Great for monorepos](https://pnpm.io/workspaces).**
 * **Strict.** A package can access only dependencies that are specified in its `package.json`.
 * **Deterministic.** Has a lockfile called `pnpm-lock.yaml`.
-* **Works everywhere.** Supports Windows, Linux, and macOS.
+* **Works everywhere.** It supports Windows, Linux, and macOS.
 * **Battle-tested.** Used in production by teams of [all sizes](https://pnpm.io/users) since 2016.

 To quote the [Rush](https://rushjs.io/) team:

-> Microsoft uses pnpm in Rush repos with hundreds of projects and hundreds of PRs per day, and we’ve found it to be very fast and reliable.
+> Microsoft uses pnpm in Rush repos with hundreds of projects and hundreds of PRs per day, and we've found it to be swift and reliable.

 [![npm version](https://img.shields.io/npm/v/pnpm.svg)](https://www.npmjs.com/package/pnpm)
 [![Join the chat at Discord](https://img.shields.io/discord/731599538665553971.svg)](https://r.pnpm.io/chat)